-There are nearly one billion people today who have very little or no access to the gospel or any missionary presence.
-Similar terms include least-reached, unengaged unreached people groups, and last frontier people groups.
+Nearly one billion people have little-to-no access to the gospel or any missionary presence.
+Sometimes, they are referred to as “least-reached,” “unengaged, unreached people groups,” and “last frontier people groups.”
 While there are various terms and sub-categories, the vision is to see every people group reached with an active indigenous church spreading the gospel.

-The term UUPG indicates an ethnic group that does not have a viable, reproducing, evangelical Christian church-planting strategy.
+The term UUPG indicates an ethnic group with no viable, reproducing, evangelical Christian church-planting strategy.
 According to www.peoplegroups.org, “Gathering believers and planting churches are the keys to establishing an effective and multiplying presence among these people groups.”

-From Genesis to Revelation, God pursues all ethnic people groups to bring them before the throne of God.
+From Genesis to Revelation, God pursues all ethnic people groups to bring them before His throne.

-By taking a closer look at the Great Commission (Matthew 28:19-20), Jesus commands us to “Go and make disciples of all nations…” Jesus was not referring to our modern political nations, but the translation in Greek, panta ta ethne, indicates “ethnic group.”
+By taking a closer look at the Great Commission (Matthew 28:19-20), Jesus commands us, “Go and make disciples of all nations…” He was not referring to modern political nations; the translation of the Greek used in that passage indicates “ethnic group.”
 He uses the same language in Matthew 24:14.

 “And this gospel of the kingdom will be proclaimed throughout the whole world as a testimony to all nations, and then the end will come.”

-Jesus desires all people groups to come into the Kingdom of God.
+Jesus’ desire is for every people group to join the Kingdom of God.
 Christ commissions us as His ambassadors to go into the whole world to proclaim the good news.

 “After this I looked, and behold, a great multitude that no one could number, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb.” – Revelation 7:9

-Christian missionaries coined the term 10/40 Window to signify a geographical region between 10 degrees latitude and 40 degrees latitude.
-This region covers North Africa, the Middle East, and Asia.
-It considered the last frontier for world missions and is home to a majority of unreached people groups.
-Nearly two-thirds of the world’s population live in the 10/40 window.
-Approximately 90-95 percent of these people are considered unreached.
+Christian missionaries coined the term “10/40 Window” to signify a geographical region between 10 and 40 degrees north latitude.
+This region – covering North Africa, the Middle East, and Asia – is considered the last frontier for world missions and home to a majority of unreached people groups.
+Nearly two-thirds of the world’s population live in the 10/40 window, and approximately 90-95% of these people are considered unreached.
 Islam, Hinduism, Buddhism, and Non-Religious groups make up the four dominant religions in this area.
 Interestingly, this region is also where 85% of the world’s poorest live.

-We all have a role in reaching unreached people, such as praying, sending, mobilizing, welcoming and going.
+We can all play our role in engaging unreached people by praying, sending, mobilizing, welcoming, and going.

-Our 10-Month Equip Missionary Training is designed to get your feet on the ground of the harvest fields and provide hands-on training in reaching the unengaged, unreached people groups in your own background.
-Whether you take this training back to your hometown or continue mission work overseas, our coaches and mentors will train you to make disciples who in turn also take part in the Great Commission.
+Our 10-month Equip Missionary Training is designed to get your feet on the mission field and provide hands-on training to reach the unengaged, unreached people groups in your own communities.
+Whether you take this training back to your hometown or continue mission work overseas, our coaches and mentors will train you to make disciples who in turn take part in the Great Commission.